Research Report · March 2026

 Executive Summary

 Autonomous AI agents — systems that plan, execute tools, and iterate toward a goal — have rapidly moved from research into production.
 Engineering teams now run thousands of agent sessions per day.
-Yet the vast majority of runtime failures are silent: the agent doesn't crash, it just spins, repeating the same actions in an infinite loop until it exhausts its budget.
+Many runtime problems are silent: the agent doesn't crash, it just spins, repeating the same actions in an infinite loop until it exhausts its budget.

-This report presents the first large-scale, cross-model, cross-framework measurement of AI agent compute waste.
+This report presents a large-scale, cross-model, cross-framework measurement of AI agent structural loop/stagnation exposure.
 All data comes from publicly available trajectory datasets on HuggingFace.
 All analysis is reproducible.

 Dataset & Methodology